 Keep an eye on 3xx other redirects with Sitechecker.

 The service allows you to detect pages with 3xx redirects other than 301 or 302 and shows you a list of them.

 Detect pages with 3xx redirects

-Crawl the website to collect all pages 3xx redirect responses
+Crawl the website to collect all pages that have links with 3xx redirect responses